Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 We covered flood filling to understand the difference between wide open plains and NYC apartments.

-We covered path finding to understand how to that NYC apartment from a wide open plain.
+We covered path finding to understand how to get to that NYC apartment from a wide open plain.

 Thirdly, like a couple of dogs walking through Central Park in fall, autumn leaves in every direction... let's talk about gray areas.